merledu/magma-si/README.md

 # MAGMA-Si
-Matrix Accelerator Generator for GeMM Operations based on SIGMA Architecture
+Matrix Accelerator Generator for GeMM Operations based on SIGMA Architecture written in CHISEL HDL